 When it comes to negative emotions, can there be anything more debated than the Willie Lynch speech?
 This is supposed to be a speech given by one William Lynch to slave owners.
 In this speech, he reveals the secret of controlling slaves by setting them against each other.
 Despite the infamous speech being proven as a hoax, Black people still debate its merits.
 There are many who know (and admit) that the “speech” is fake but they want to “wake up” Black people.

 In other words, they consciously lie to Black people when it is convenient.

 The way we get our news has changed a lot.
-Even I jump on Twitter to see what’s doing the rounds but before I press retweet on a controversial topic, I check my facts.
-We like to call people out on their racist behaviour but we should make sure to call each other out on our bullshit lies and shit stirring too.
+Even I jumped on Twitter to see what’s doing the rounds but before I press retweet on a controversial topic, I check my facts.
+We like to call people out on their racist behaviour but we should make sure to call each other out on our bullshit lies and shit-stirring too.